immutant/immutant.org/news/2013-10-18-lein-immutant-1-1-0.md

   install before applying the overlay, allowing you to roll back to the prior version.

-* On unix-y systems, the `unzip` command no longer needs to be available to install Immutant and have executable permissions set on the relevant shell scripts.
+* The `immutant install` task can now install a runnable Immutant without requiring the `unzip` binary to be installed on non-Windows systems.

 ## Get it